Hanmen-lab/HS2-AI-ASE-Shaders/Docs/Anisotropic Clothes Shaders.md

 **DetailGlossScale2** Controls the glossiness controbution from Detail2.

-**DetailMetallicScale** Controls the glossiness controbution from Detail1.
+**DetailMetallicScale** Controls the metallic controbution from Detail1.

-**DetailMetallicScale2** Controls the glossiness controbution from Detail2.
+**DetailMetallicScale2** Controls the metallic controbution from Detail2.

+**DetailOcclusionScale** Controls the occlusion controbution from Detail1.

+**DetailOcclusionScale2** Controls the occlusion controbution from Detail1.

 **WeatheringUV:** Controls weathering texture UV coordinates.
 R - Scale X, G - Scale Y, B - Offset X, A - Offset Y.